vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 <details><summary>Click to expand or collapse answer</summary></p>
 Maybe.
-For the clubs in the Noord Brabant - Oost region we have entered the Level 1 data for all clubs known to us.
+We have entered the Level 1 data for some local clubs in the Netherlands.
-Other clubs can therefore supply their Level 1 data to us themselves.
+Other clubs can supply their Level 1 data to us themselves.
-Fortunately Level 1 amounts to very little: mainly the name, municipality, and GPS coordinates.
+Fortunately Level 1 data is relatively simple: you just need to supply the club name, municipality, and GPS coordinates.
-Plus preferably (not required) a single sentence about something that is special about the club.
+Plus preferably (not required) a single sentence ("remark") about something worth knowing about the club.
 </details></p>

 </li><li>